openjdk/jfx/apps/samples/RichTextAreaDemo/README.md

 ## Building

+### Using Eclipse IDE

-Using Eclipse: import and run the project.
+Import and run the project.

-Using command line: TBD.
+### Using Command Line

+Execute `ant` command in this directory.

+## Running Demos

+Use the following commands to run demos build in the previous section:

+Code Area Demo: `ant run-codearea-demo`

+Notebook Demo: `ant run-notebook-demo`

+Rich Editor Demo: `ant run-richeditor-demo`

+RichTextArea Tester: `ant run-richtextarea-demo`